 The ancient Egyptians revered frankincense as a gift from the gods.
 Pharaohs' mummy wrappings always contained an amalgamation of frankincense and myrrh, as they thought this fragrance could guide souls to eternal life.
 In the Bible, frankincense was listed alongside gold as a gift from the Three Wise Men to the Infant Jesus, symbolizing holiness and immortality.
 In medieval Europe, Venetian traders accumulated wealth by monopolizing the frankincense trade and even used it as a monetary equivalent – this mysterious spice from the East once served as a triple symbol of power, faith, and wealth.

-any anti-aging skin care products list it as a core ingredient.
-Its volatile components can also act on the limbic system to help relieve stress and improve sleep.
-Thus, frankincense is no longer confined to religious rituals or noble collections but has transformed into everyday aromatherapy candles, serums, and even a "scent partner" for yoga and meditation, nourishing the body and mind in the most simple way.
+Modern science has added new insights to this ancient spice: boswellic acid in frankincense has anti-inflammatory and antioxidant effects, which can be helpfu to regulate skin condition, so many anti-aging skin care products regard it as a core ingredient.
+It can also act on the limbic system to help alleviate stress and improve sleep condition.
+Thus, frankincense is no longer confined to religious rituals or noble collections but has transformed into daily aromatherapy candles, serums, and even a "scent partner" for yoga and meditation, nourishing the body and mind in the most simple way.

 Contact: